Explore the Garden

 The Kitchen Garden

-While growing fruit and vegetables for the Castle household was once the main purpose of a Walled Garden, now only this section of the garden produces fruit and vegetables while the rest of the garden is now mainly ornamental.
+While growing fruit and vegetables for the Castle household was once the main purpose of a Walled Garden, today only this section of the garden known as the ‘frame yard’ is used for growing vegetables.

 The Glass House

-The glass house, in which apricots, nectarines and grapes are grown, dates back to the 1820s.
-It is also used to propagate plants for the garden and shop.
+The glass house, in which soft delicate fruit including apricots, nectarines and grapes are grown, dates to the 1820s.
+It is also used to propagate plants for the garden and Castle Shop.
 The structure backs onto the whitewashed bothies in the kitchen garden.
 Many of these contain small fireplaces and were once used to house journeymen and garden staff.

 Hedgehogs

-This summer we welcomed seven rescue Hedgehogs from Loughgall Hedgehog Rescue – Jack, Trevor, Thelma, Scratchy, Maud, Rick and Nettie.
+The Walled Garden is home to seven hedgehogs from Loughgall Hedgehog Rescue – Jack, Trevor, Thelma, Scratchy, Maud, Rick and Nettie.

 While they tend to be most active at night, visitors to the Walled Garden might be lucky and see one of them scuttling around during the day.